Other Circumstances of Service

 If you withdraw your accumulated contributions from LACERA:

-- Such a withdrawal terminates your membership and forfeits any and all rights to future retirement benefits from LACERA, including disability benefits.
+Such a withdrawal terminates your membership and forfeits any and all rights to future retirement benefits from LACERA, including disability and healthcare benefits.

-- Have LACERA issue a check directly to you, minus 20 percent mandatory federal withholding tax and any applicable California state tax (federal and state penalties for early withdrawal may apply if you are under age 59.5), or
+- Have LACERA issue a payment directly to you (minus 20 percent mandatory federal withholding tax and any applicable California state tax*), or

 Required Minimum Distribution

-Internal Revenue Code (IRC) § 401(a)(9) requires individuals who reach age 72 having left County service with their contributions on deposit to begin taking a distribution from their LACERA retirement plan.
+Internal Revenue Code (IRC) § 401(a)(9) requires individuals who leave County service with their contributions on deposit to begin taking required minimum distributions (RMDs) from their LACERA retirement plan once they reach the applicable age.

-LACERA must begin paying a retirement allowance to a deferred member who:
+LACERA must begin paying a retirement allowance to a member who:

-- Left County service with his or her accumulated contributions on deposit with LACERA
+- Left County service with their accumulated contributions on deposit with LACERA

-Note: Rather than apply for retirement, a deferred member age 72 may elect to withdraw his or her accumulated contributions.
-By taking such action, however, the member terminates his or her membership and forfeits all rights to future retirement benefits from LACERA, including disability and healthcare benefits.
+Note: Rather than apply for retirement, a member may elect to withdraw their accumulated contributions.
+By taking such action, however, the member terminates their membership and forfeits all rights to future retirement benefits from LACERA, including disability and healthcare benefits.

-LACERA must notify an eligible member or former member who has contributions on deposit and reaches age 71.5 that he or she is eligible to apply for a retirement allowance or a refund of accumulated contributions.
-If the member cannot be located, all of his or her accumulated contributions will be deposited in the Member Reserve Account.
+LACERA must notify an eligible member or former member two years before their RMD age that they are eligible to apply for a retirement allowance or a refund of accumulated contributions.
+If the member cannot be located, all of their accumulated contributions will be deposited in the Member Reserve Account.

 Returning to Service*